Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

 # Intro
-This part save the papers collected from arXiv, paper will be deleted if I judge it is not good or not accpeted to the top conference over one year.
+This part save the papers collected from arXiv, paper will be deleted if I judge it is not good or not accepted to the top conference over one year.

 # No papers